 Inspiration and Free Printables for a Wild Animal / African Safari Themed Birthday Party

 When my oldest turned two, he really liked animals.
-I bet your children also go through phases of what they like and of course, the Birthday Party Themes are in line.
-We’ve had a Planes 1 & 2 phase, a John Deere phase, a Pirates phase and a couple of others.
-I picked the Rainbow and Balloons Birthday Party Theme though.
+I bet your children also go through phases of what they like, and of course, the Birthday Party Themes are in line.
+We’ve had a Planes phase, a John Deere phase, a Pirates phase and a couple of others.
+I picked the Rainbow and Balloons Birthday Party Theme, though.
 Today I’m bringing you tons of inspiration for a Wild Animals / African Safari Themed Birthday Party plus a set of free printables.
 But if you need more inspiration, be sure to check out my Pinterest Board, and be sure to follow me on Pinterest while you are there.

 Invitations & Stationary

 In the Printable Pack, you will get the invitation (without text, so you can add your own), as well as small labels you can use for party packs or food.
-I’m also including three animal print backgrounds; this should help you out with any stationary you need for the party!
+I also include three animal print backgrounds; this should help you out with any stationery you need for the party!
 I found the animal print backgrounds on freepik.com.

 Wild Animals Party Decorations

-This a fun theme for party decorations!
-Use natural textures, like a burlap table cloth or backdrop, wooden chopping boards and baskets for serving food.
+This is a fun theme for party decorations!
+Use natural textures, like a burlap table cloth or backdrop, wooden chopping boards, and baskets to serve food.
 Then add some colour and animal prints.
 I used yellow, orange, blue and green, but you can choose the colours you want.
 Add some leopard/zebra print serviettes and wooden cutlery to the table.